-When creating a Vault to Vault integration with Spark messaging, it may be necessary to transform data from the source Vault’s data model to fit within the target Vault’s data model.
+When creating a Vault to Vault integration, it may be necessary to transform data from the source Vault’s data model to fit within the target Vault’s data model.
 For example, you may need to indicate that the

 country__v value “US.” in the source Vault is equivalent to “United States” in the target Vault.

 Reference lookups are a type of integration rule which allow you to configure a lookup to set the value of a field on a target object or document indirectly from a value in the source Vault.

 - Set up Reference Lookup object records.
 This article will walk you through this step.

 - Develop a Spark message processor to utilize your reference lookups.
 Learn more about Spark message processors in the Developer Portal.

 You can view and manage integrations from Admin > Connections.
 Once here, select a record with a Vault to Vault Connection Type.
 On the Connection details page, you will find a Reference Lookups section.

 You must have a security profile that grants the Application: Manage Connections permission to access Connections in the Connections tab.

 - From the Connection details page, expand the Reference Lookups section.

 - Click Add.